Bachelor of Science (B.S.)

 Radiologic Sciences Bachelor’s Degree Program Highlights

 McNeese’s radiologic sciences bachelor’s degree program prepares you to provide basic and advanced care to patients through diagnostic imaging exams.
-The JRCERT-accredited Bachelor of Science in radiologic sciences at McNeese incorporates anatomy, physiology, positioning and radiographic techniques to equip you to successfully perform a range of tests while minimizing hazardous risks involved with equipment that uses radiation.
+The JRCERT-accredited program incorporates anatomy, physiology, positioning and radiographic techniques to equip you to successfully perform a range of imaging procedures while minimizing hazardous risks involved with equipment that uses radiation.
 You’ll also be prepared to explore advanced specialties and qualify for several professional certifications and licensures.

 Professional certification and state licensure

 After completing the bachelor’s degree program at McNeese, you can apply to take the American Registry of Radiologic Technologists (ARRT) national certification exam in radiography, which also serves as the state license exam for the Louisiana State Radiologic Technology Board of Examiners.
 With a radiography certification, you can broaden your expertise and earn credentials in another area of radiologic technology.
-You may also be eligible to sit for specialized certification exams in post-primary clinical areas such as mammography or cardiac interventional radiography.
+You may also be eligible to sit for specialized certification exams in post-primary clinical areas such as computed tomography (CT), magnetic resonance imaging (MRI), mammography (M), cardiac intervention (CI) or vascular intervention (VI).

 At a Glance